SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 of their income, which drives sales for firms.
 That is the correct functionally targetted type of stimulus a failing economy needs, not higher interest rates.

+A more recent study by [Werner and Lee (2020)](https://onlinelibrary.wiley.com/doi/pdf/10.1002/ijfe.2630) of 19 major economies had similar conclusions.

+* Normally higher interest rates correlate positively with higher GDP,
+* when the correlation is negative the causation is reversed: the causation more often runs *from* GDP (growth) *to* interest rates, not the other way around.

+Werner's results reject all the mainstream economic school's basic assumptions.

-Werner's results are more consistent with the story that central banks raise interest rates  always "too late," after a supply shock has already caused cost-push inflation.
+Furthermore, Werner's results are more consistent with the story that central banks raise interest rates always "too late," after a supply shock has already caused cost-push inflation.
 The recession is then already baked-in and the inflation pressure eases as lower income households get crushed.
 Then again, too late, the central bank takes their foot off the gas pedal and